payvision-development/recruitment-challenges/3.TransactionProcessor/readme.md

 ## How to set up the project

-Run the following command in your terminal from project root path:
+To run the project, open a terminal and execute the following command from project root path:

 - Install dependencies